Rashidun army: Expansions during Uthman's reign

-Some Muslim sources claim that after the conquest of northern Africa was completed by Muhammad ibn Jarir al-Tabari, Abdullah ibn Sa'd continued to Spain.
+Some Muslim sources claim that after the conquest of northern Africa was completed by Muhammad ibn Jarir al-Tabari, Abd Allah ibn Sa'd continued to Spain.
 Spain had first been invaded some sixty years earlier during the caliphate of Uthman.
 Other prominent Muslim historians, like Ibn Kathir, have quoted the same narration.
-In the description of this campaign, two of Abdullah ibn Saad's generals, Abdullah ibn Nafiah ibn Husain, and Abdullah ibn Nafi' ibn Abdul Qais, were ordered to invade the coastal areas of Spain by sea, aided by a Berber force.
+In the description of this campaign, two of Abd Allah ibn Sa'd's generals, Abd Allah ibn Nafi ibn Husayn, and Abd Allah ibn Nafi ibn Abd al-Qays, were ordered to invade the coastal areas of Spain by sea, aided by a Berber force.
 They succeeded in conquering the coastal areas of Al-Andalus.
 It is not known where the Muslim force landed, what resistance they met, and what parts of Spain they actually conquered.
 However, it is clear that the Muslims did conquer some portions of Spain during the caliphate of Uthman, presumably establishing colonies on its coast.
 On this occasion, Uthman is reported to have addressed a letter to the invading force:

 Constantinople will be conquered from the side of Al-Andalus.
 Thus, if you conquer it, you will have the honor of taking the first step towards the conquest of Constantinople.
 You will have your reward in this behalf both in this world and the next.

 Although raids by Berbers and Muslims were conducted against the Visigothic Kingdom in Spain during the late 7th century, there is no evidence that Spain was invaded nor that parts of it were conquered or settled by Muslims prior to the 711 campaign by Tariq.

-Abdullah ibn Saad also achieved success in the Caliphate's first decisive naval battle against the Byzantine Empire, the Battle of the Masts.
+Abd Allah ibn Sa'd also achieved success in the Caliphate's first decisive naval battle against the Byzantine Empire, the Battle of the Masts.